AkimBolushbek/wordpress-soc-2007/zooplah/readme.txt

 == Known problems and bugs ==
 * The easier tags are case sensitive (title, TITLE, and Title are different entities).
-* After saving the file, redirection to the editor doesn't work.
-  The files are saved to the disk, but you have to reclick on a couple links to resume editing.
 * Not all PHP will be converted to an easier format.
 Just ignore the parts that you don't understand.